onthebusiness/harelang.org/content/blog/2022-06-21-Safety-features.md

 the situation.
 If you tell the compiler that you know better, it will believe you, but at your own risk.
-Many conversions will require multiple casts for each dangerous step &mdash; for example, casting a rune to a pointer is possible, but requries several casts to get there (rune → u32 → u64 → uintptr → \*whatever).
+Many conversions will require multiple casts for each dangerous step &mdash; for example, casting a rune to a pointer is possible, but requires several casts to get there (rune → u32 → u64 → uintptr → \*whatever).
 The riskier the cast, the more work it takes to do.

 These features are important and necessary for many use-cases, which is why they